Joseph Duggar Courting Kendra Caldwell: Is She From A Homophobic Family?

 — TheCelebrityTalk (@TheCelebrityTlk) March 4, 2017

-That the Duggar family would practice an archaic and patriarchal relationship system like courting is par for the course for deeply conservative, evangelical Christian Arkansas family.
+That the Duggar family would practice an archaic and patriarchal relationship system like courting is par for the course for the deeply conservative, evangelical Christian Arkansas family.
 In fact, the Duggars’ lifestyle as a whole is devoted to an interpretation of Christianity that eschews birth control (which is why parents Jim-Bob and Michelle have so many kids), focuses on sexual purity, and favors the role of the father in shepherding the family – even when it comes to the relationships of adult/older teen children.

-It should come as no surprise, then, that Kendra Caldwell’s family is similar to the Duggars when it comes to lifestyle.
+It should come as no surprise that Kendra Caldwell’s family is similar to the Duggars when it comes to lifestyle.

 Unfortunately, however, the Caldwell family may have taken things to an uncomfortable extreme.
-As AOL News reports, the Caldwell family is known around Fayetteville, Arkansas for their apparently homophobic and anti-LGBTQ views.
+As AOL News reports, the Caldwell family is known around Fayetteville, Arkansas, for their apparently homophobic and anti-LGBTQ views.

 Kendra’s father, Paul Caldwell, is a pastor at Lighthouse Baptist Church in Fayetteville, and the congregation has been known to go door-to-door, handing out pamphlets that posit that “homosexuals” don’t exist.